The Black Hole Mass Function Derived from Local Spiral Galaxies: Introduction

 It is worth mentioning the point made by \citet{Kormendy:2011,Kormendy:Ho:2013} that the $M$--$\sigma$ relation may not work at all for spiral galaxies with pseudo-bulges rather than classical bulges.
 This viewpoint has been controversial \citep[e.g.,][]{Graham:2011a}, but it is born out of the observation that $\sigma$ is defined with ``hot'' bulges rather than pseudo-bulges in mind in the first place.
 It can be observed that density wave theory still expects that pitch angle should depend on the central mass of the galaxy, regardless of whether or not the galaxy has a bulge or pseudo-bulge \citep{Roberts:1975}.
 Unfortunately, it is not always trivial to determine which spirals have pseudo-bulges, but it is worth noting that four of the sample used in defining the $M$--$P$ relation in \citet{Berrier:2013} are specifically classified by \citet{Kormendy:2011} as pseudo-bulges.
 In addition, \citet{Kormendy:2011} feel that a S\'ersic index of two can be a good indication that a galaxy has a pseudo-bulge. \citet{Berrier:2013} report S\'ersic indices for the majority of the galaxies used in their determination of the $M$--$P$ relation and roughly half of them have S\'ersic indices less than two.
 Thus, there are some grounds for expecting that the $M$--$P$ relation may work about as well for pseudo-bulges as for galaxies with classical bulges.

 In this paper, we present our determination of the BHMF for local spiral galaxies.
 We conducted our analysis from a statistically complete sample of local spiral galaxies by measuring their pitch angles using the method of \citet{Me:2012} and use the well-established $M$--$P$ relation \citep{Berrier:2013} to convert the pitch angles ($P$) to SMBH masses ($M$).
 The paper is outlined as follows. \S\ref{Methodology} discusses the importance of spiral galaxies, our methodology for measuring pitch angles, and presents the $M$--$P$ relation as found by \citet{Berrier:2013}. \S\ref{Sect_Sample} details our volume-limited sample of spiral galaxies. \S\ref{Sect_Pitch_Dist} discusses the results of our pitch angle measurements and their resulting distribution. \S\ref{Sect_Mass_Dist} details the conversion of our pitch angle distribution to a black hole mass distribution. \S\ref{Sect_BHMF} reveals our BHMF for spiral galaxies. \S\ref{Sect_Discussion} provides a discussion on the implication of our results.
 Finally, \S\ref{Conclusions} contains concluding remarks and a summary of results.
+We also include in the Appendix, sections discussing the pitch angle of the Golden Spiral (\S\ref{Golden Appendix}), the Milky Way (\S\ref{MW Appendix}), and listing details of our full sample (\S\ref{Appendix Sample}).
 Throughout this paper, we adopt a $\Lambda$CDM (Lambda-Cold Dark Matter) cosmology with the best-fit {\it Planck}+WP+highL+BAO cosmographic parameters estimated by the {\it Planck} mission \citep{Planck:2013}: $\omega_{\rm b} = 0.022161$, $\Omega_{\rm M} = 0.3071$, $\Omega_\Lambda = 0.6914$, and $h_{67.77} = h/0.6777 = H_0/(67.77$ km s$^{-1}$ Mpc$^{-1}) \equiv 1$.